Watch now: Central Illinois veterans of Afghanistan war react to Kabul's fall

 MATTOON — When 35-year-old Lindsey Figgins turned on the news Monday morning, she saw something she never wanted to see: people chasing a plane, desperate to leave Afghanistan.

 Her heart sank for both the her fellow service members and the people left behind.
-Figgins, who lives in Toledo, served in Afghanistan from 2006-2011 in Kandahar with the U.S. Army as a human resources specialist.
+Figgins, who lives in Toledo, served in the U.S. army from 2006-2011 and in Afghanistan from 2008-2009 in Kandahar as a human resources specialist.

 “We lost so many servicemen and women in all branches, from all different countries — and some of those were my friends,” Figgins said.
 “For us to just completely withdraw, it just feels like we've been kicked-down, like it all happened for no reason.”